tanushree04/urbanopt-example-geojson-project/README.md

 workflow.
 Each of these modules is developed and managed in separate source code repositories.
 The different modules used in the URBANopt Example Project workflow include:

 - [URBANopt GeoJSON Gem](https://github.com/urbanopt/urbanopt-geojson-gem) module has
-  functionality to tranlsate the GeoJSON Features to OpenStudio Models for simulation.
+  functionality to translate the GeoJSON Features to OpenStudio Models for simulation.

 - [URBANopt Scenario Gem](https://github.com/urbanopt/urbanopt-scenario-gem) module
   allows the user to specify, run and compare multiple district-scale energy scenarios.